dbaarda/LightLdapd/DEVELOPMENT.rst

 When running lightldapd for tesing use::

-  sudo ./lightldapd -l -a
+  sudo ./lightldapd -l -a -r abo

 When searching with ldapsearch, you should use::

-  ldapsearch "uid=abo" -b "dc=lightldapd" -h localhost -v -x -D "uid=abo,dc=lightldapd" -W
+  ldapsearch "uid=abo" -b "dc=lightldapd" -h localhost -v -x -D "uid=abo,ou=people,dc=lightldapd" -W

 Where the arguments provided are: